PNNL-CompBio/ion-mob-ms/docs/source/background/info.rst

-Ion Mobility Mass Spec Dashboard
+Ion Mobility Dashboard
 ================================

-The Ion Mobility Mass Spec Dashboard is designed to allow scientists to generate results from raw Ion Mobility-Mass Spectrometry data without requiring assistance from an engineer or bioinformatician.
-This dashboard links four sequential command line tools into a single user-friendly application which communicates with Docker Desktop to dynamically spin up docker containers and manage the filesystem.
+The Ion Mobility Dashboard is designed to allow scientists to generate results from PreProcessed Ion Mobility-Mass Spectrometry data without requiring assistance from an engineer or bioinformatician.
+This dashboard links several sequential command line tools into a single user-friendly application which communicates with Docker Desktop to dynamically spin up docker containers and manage the filesystem.
 Each tool has been dockerized and together they perform the following steps: quality control data processing, file type conversion (from proprietary to an open-source format), detection of unique features, and calculation of collision-cross section (CCS).
+Numerous intermediate shell scripts are also integrated into this pipeline.

 IMS-MS Background
 =================